AMDip/challenge-automation-amd/README.md

 ## Run Tests

 Check the `scripts` section in `package.json` file to see how to run tests or follow the next command as an example
-`ENV=dev npx playwright test` for multiple browser `ENV=dev npx playwright test --project=chromium` for particular browser
+`ENV=dev npx playwright test` for multiple browser
+`ENV=dev npx playwright test --project=chromium` for particular browser

+## Visualize Report

+In order to see the report after the execution, follow the command
+`npx playwright show-report`
+Or you can simple open up the index.html file located under the `/playwright-report/` folder